 - Sign up for advocacy updates with the On Our Sleeves newsletter.

 - Join us in person to advocate for children’s mental health at one of our On Our Sleeves events or attend events of other organizations working to break this stigma, such as NAMIWalks, Big Lots Butterfly Run or Out of the Darkness Community Walks.

-- Connect others who might be interested in learning more about On Our Sleeves with our digital toolkit.
+- Connect others who might be interested in learning more with our digital toolkit.

 - Write on our interactive mural and share with us how you’re advocating for children’s mental health.